LOANet: A Lightweight Network Using Object Attention for Extracting Buildings and Roads from UAV Aerial Remote Sensing Images: Related Works

-In addition, some researches\cite{badrinarayanan2017segnet,song2020intelligent} improved SegNet\cite{badrinarayanan2017segnet} for semantic segmentation of remote sensing images.
-Weng et al.\cite{weng2020water} proposed an SR-SegNet using a separable residual algorithm for water extraction from remote sensing images.
-Kniaz et al.\cite{kniaz2019deep} developed a network called GeoGAN based on the Generative Adversarial Network (GAN)\cite{goodfellow2020generative} to extract waters in different seasons.
-Recently, some Transformer-based or the combination of Transformer and CNN models\cite{wang2022swin,li2021multiattention,zhang2022transformer} promoted the semantic segmentation performance with the Transformer’ advantage of global receptive field.
+In addition, some researches~\cite{badrinarayanan2017segnet,song2020intelligent} improved SegNet~\cite{badrinarayanan2017segnet} for semantic segmentation of remote sensing images. \cite{weng2020water} proposed an SR-SegNet using a separable residual algorithm for water extraction from remote sensing images. \cite{kniaz2019deep} developed a network called GeoGAN based on the Generative Adversarial Network (GAN)~\cite{goodfellow2020generative} to extract waters in different seasons.
+Recently, some Transformer-based or the combination of Transformer and CNN models~\cite{wang2022swin,li2021multiattention,zhang2022transformer} promoted the semantic segmentation performance with the Transformer' advantage of global receptive field.
 However, the large parameters of Transformer affects the calculation speed of these proposed models.